mmore500/hstrat/joss/paper.md

 Digital evolution systems instantiate evolutionary processes over populations of virtual agents *in silico*.
 These programs can serve as rich experimental model systems.
-Insights from digital evolution experiments expand evolutionary theory, and can often directly improve heuristic optimization techniques [CITE].
+Insights from digital evolution experiments expand evolutionary theory, and can often directly improve heuristic optimization techniques [@hernandez2022suite;@hernandez2022phylogenetic].
 Perfect observability, in particular, enables *in silico* experiments that would be otherwise impossible *in vitro* or *in vivo*.
-Notably, availability of the full evolutionary history (phylogeny) of a given population enables very powerful analyses [CITE].
+Notably, availability of the full evolutionary history (phylogeny) of a given population enables very powerful analyses [@shahbandegan2022untangling;@hernandez2022can;@dolson2021diversity].

-As a slow but highly parallelizable process, digital evolution will benefit greatly by continuing to capitalize on profound advances in parallel and distributed computing [CITE], particularly emerging unconventional computing architectures [CITE].
+As a slow but highly parallelizable process, digital evolution will benefit greatly by continuing to capitalize on profound advances in parallel and distributed computing [@moreno2020practical;@ackley2014indefinitely], particularly emerging unconventional computing architectures [@ackley2011homeostatic;@lauterbach2021path;@furber2014spinnaker].
-However, scaling up digital evolution presents many challenges; for example, perfectly tracking phylogenies becomes inneficient and difficult.
+However, scaling up digital evolution presents many challenges.
+Among these is the existing centralized perfect-tracking phylogenetic data collection model [@bohm2017mabe;@de2012deap;@godin2019apoget;@ofria2004avida;@ofria2020empirical], which is inefficient and difficult to realize in parallel and distributed contexts.
 Here, we implement an alternative approach to tracking phylogenies across vast and potentially unreliable hardware networks.

 The `hstrat` Python library exists to facilitate application of hereditary stratigraphy, a cutting-edge technique to enable phylogenetic inference over distributed digital evolution populations [@moreno2022hereditary].
 This technique departs from the traditional perfect-tracking approach to phylogenetic record-keeping.
 Instead, hereditary stratigraphy enables phylogenetic history to be inferred from heritable annotations attached to evolving digital agents.
-This approach aligns with phylogenetic reconstruction methodologies in evolutionary biology [CITE].
+This approach aligns with phylogenetic reconstruction methodologies in evolutionary biology [@gaffney1979introduction;@horner2004phylogenetic].
 Hereditary stratigraphy attaches a set of immutable historical "checkpoints" --- referred to as _strata_ --- as an annotation on evolving genomes.
 Checkpoints can be strategically discarded to reduce annotation size at the cost of increasing inference uncertainty.
 A particular strategy for which checkpoints to discard when is referred to as a _stratum retention policy_.